Joe Ghartey: Cabinet Minister

-Campaign for NPP Presidential candidate
+Campaign for NPP presidential candidate

-Hon.
-Joe Ghartey declared his intention to contest the position for presidential candidate of the New Patriotic Party before the 2016 general elections.
+Ghartey declared his intention to contest the position for presidential candidate of the New Patriotic Party before the 2016 general elections.
 He filed his nomination papers for the position on 7 July 2014, along with six other aspirants.
-There was a Special Delegates Congress on 31 August 2014 by the Party to trim the number of aspirants down to five, in accordance with the Constitution of the NPP. he was third but chose not to go for the second round but supported the winning candidate Nana Addo Dankwa Akuffo-Addo, the President.
+There was a Special Delegates Congress on 31 August 2014 by the Party to trim the number of aspirants down to five, in accordance with the Constitution of the NPP.
+He was third but chose not to go for the second round and supported the winning candidate, Nana Addo Dankwa Akuffo-Addo, the president.

 Personal life

 Joe Ghartey is married to Efua Ghartey, a lawyer and co-founder of the law firm, Ghartey & Ghartey.
-Mrs. Efua Ghartey also serves as the Chairperson of the Bible Society of Ghana and the Chairperson of the International Board of the United Bible Societies (UBS), which operates in more than 200 countries.
-She is additionally the president of the Greater Accra Ghana Bar Association as well as a member of the Constitutional and Legal Committee of the New Patriotic Party.
+Efua Ghartey is the Chairperson of the Bible Society of Ghana and the Chairperson of the International Board of the United Bible Societies (UBS), which operates in more than 200 countries.
+She is the president of the Greater Accra Ghana Bar Association as well as a member of the Constitutional and Legal Committee of the New Patriotic Party.
 They have five children.

-Sports and other activities

-From his days as team manager of Mfantsipim School sports teams, Ghartey has been a football fanatic and a strong supporter of Ghana's local football league.
-He has previously served as counsel to the Accra Hearts of Oak Supporters Union (National Chapters Committee) and subsequently became Chairman of Sekondi Eleven Wise, leading the club from the second to the first division of the football league.

-Ghartey is also a philanthropist and supports many causes he personally believes in.
-He is an avid reader and an accomplished author and is currently working on various scholarly projects that will see print in due course.
+Ghartey is a Christian.